 FICO scores only apply this rule to student loans, mortgages, and auto loans—not credit cards.
 According to creditcards.com, the FICO scoring model also includes a 30-day “buffer” against hard inquiries, which means it ignores any inquiries that occurred within the last 30 days.

-In contrast, VantageScore groups all inquiries within a 14-day window, regardless of the type of account.
+In contrast, VantageScore groups all inquiries that occur within a 14-day window, regardless of the type of account.
 You could apply for some credit cards, a student loan, a mortgage, and an auto loan within 14 days, and it would only count as one inquiry.

 Unpaid collections on your credit report are always going to make a significant dent in one’s credit score, but paid collections and collections with small balances are treated differently between FICO and VantageScore.